nmoorenz/advent-of-code/2023/README.md

 1. With a series of mappings, go from seed number to location number
 2. Calculate a very large amount of potential seed numbers through the same mappings.

--   I created the variables semi-manually which caused a little trouble but it was fine.
+-   I created the variables semi-manually which caused a little trouble initially but it was fine.
 -   Pretty happy with my `get_next()` function rather than writing a series of functions.
 -   Part two has me stumped, I think I need to write some kind of search function?
 Update to come...
+-   I don't need to keep track of every number, just the boundaries, so I think a list of lists will do nicely.

 ### Day 6